Ignatius Ang: Career

-Arsenal Youth Academy

 Young Lions

-He started his career with the Young Lions in 2010 and stayed there for 2 years before leaving the club.
+Ignatius started his career with the Young Lions in 2010 and stayed there for 2 years before leaving the club.
 He rejoined the club in 2013.

 Hougang United

-He made his way to Hougang after being released in 2011 by the Young Lions.
+Ignatius made his way to Hougang United after being released in 2011 by the Young Lions.

 LionsXII

-He was drafted by Fandi to the LionsXII team in 2014.
+Ignatius was drafted by Fandi Ahmad to the LionsXII team in 2014 to compete in the 2014 Malaysia Super League season.
 However, Ang failed to stake a claim in the team despite being named regularly on the bench.

 Balestier Khalsa

-After he was released by the FAS, he moved to Balestier and enjoyed more playing time after earning the trust of coach Mirko Kraljevic.
-His performances for the Tigers saw him earn a Young Player of the Year nomination.
+After Ignatius was released by the FAS, he moved to Balestier in January 2015 and enjoyed more playing time after earning the trust of coach Marko Kraljević.
+His performances for the Tigers saw him earn a 'Young Player of the Year' nomination.
+During the 2015 AFC Cup, he assisted Jonathan Xu which sees Balestier Khalsa win 2–1 against Indian club East Bengal.